th3n3rd/tap-demo-liquibase/README.md

             * A service binding exists with the name `db`, containing the credentials to access the database with the ability to execute DDLs
             * A config map exists with the name `<workload-name>-liquibase-config`, containing the migration changelog and database migrations to apply
     * The output of this template is then used by the `config-provider` step in order to generate the GitOps configuration to apply at delivery time.

-In order to support data flowing from Tekton to the Supply Chain, we created a reusable `ClusterRunTemplate`, namely `tekton-results-taskrun`, which can be used by any `Runnable` in order to to expose any results coming from a tekton `Task`.

 The custom supply chain will be activated if the workload contains the label `apps.tanzu.vmware.com/has-db-migrations: "true"`.